vijaylondhe/DevOps-Projects/Project-07:Continuous-Delivery-of-Java-Application-with-Jenkins/README.md

 - In Agile SDLC, developer makes regular code changes (commits/pull requests) and this changes need to be build and tested, also the build artifacts and test reports are generated.

-- After the artifacts are generated and before the application is deployed to the production systems, it should pass from the various integraion and performance testing.
+- After the artifacts are generated and before the application is deployed to the production systems, it should pass from the various integraion and performance tests.

 - This testing is performed on the TEST/PRE-PROD/STAGING environments.

-- Afte the test reports get evaulated, manual approval is gievn for the application depoyment on production environment.
+- Afte the test reports get evaulated, manual approval is given for the application depoyment on production environment.

 ### Objectives: